Everyone over the age of 18 can now access twice-weekly rapid testing as part of the national efforts to reduce the spread of COVID-19.

-This testing is supplied by NHS Test and Trace and is being offered to people aged 18 and over who are key workers or having to leave home to go to work.
-The tests are strictly for people who have no symptoms of Covid-19.
+This testing is supplied by NHS Test and Trace and is strictly for people who have no symptoms of COVID-19.

 To make the testing as worthwhile as possible, we need people to take a test twice a week.
 A one-off test will offer little benefit as it can only provide information about likelihood of being infectious at that point in time.

 Testing can be completed in the following ways:

 - Community testing: You can take a supervised test at rapid testing sites locally.

 - Workplace testing: Lots of employers are offering testing in the workplace.
 This includes testing sites, where you can take a supervised test, and workplace collect, where you can pick up a box of tests to use at home.
 If your employer offers workplace testing, this is still the best route for you to access rapid tests.

 - Tests to complete at home: You can collect these from the PCR tes he PCR testing sites, the rapid testing sites and pharmacies that have signed up to offer Pharmacy Collect.
 Find your nearest site ting sites, the rapid testing sites and pharmacies that have signed up to offer Pharmacy Collect.
 Find your nearest site.
 Please use the filters when you access the link to find locations where you can collect tests to complete at home.

 - Education: Secondary and college students are already being given tests to use at home twice a week.

 - LFD Direct: For people who can’t access tests through the other routes, you can order a box of tests online or by calling 119, which will be delivered to your home.